 There are two main trees that produce coffee cherries.
 The coffee Robusta and coffee Arabica.
-The Robusta coffee bean has a taste described as burnt tires or rubbery, but the reason is because that bean has more caffeine in it compare to the Arabica bean.
+The Robusta coffee bean has a taste described as burnt tires or rubbery, but the reason is that the bean has more caffeine in it compared to the Arabica bean.
 Robusta is a hardy tree and is much easier to tend to on the farm.
 According to The Roasters Pack, it yields higher cherries and is less sensitive to insects, unlike the Arabica tree.
 The Robusta also costs less than the Arabica because of the growing conditions and how much it yields.
-BUT, about 70% of the world buys and produces Arabica coffee compared to 30% of the world who buys and produces Robusta coffee.
-If you want the darker coffees with the most caffeine in it like many espresso drinks, you would want Robusta coffee.
+But, about 70% of the world buys and produces Arabica coffee compared to 30% of the world that buys and produces Robusta coffee.
+If you want the darker coffees with the most caffeine in them, like many espresso drinks, you would want Robusta coffee.

 FUN FACT ALERT!

 Did you know that coffee is the second trade commodity in the world and that it is worth over $100 billion worldwide?
 It is right behind crude oil of course. (agiboo.com)

 There are four main roasts out there: light roasts, medium roasts, medium-dark roasts, and dark roasts.
 Amongst those roasts are also hundreds of different kinds of flavors to choose from.
 So.
 Much.
 Coffee.
 Besides the array of flavors, what do the different roasts mean?

 Going from Light to Dark.
 To start off, going from light to dark means you are going from low acidity to high.
 Meaning the darkest roasts are the most bitter.

 Light Roasts.
 Light roast coffee beans are roasted the least and have no oil on the surface.
 These beans may have a fruity or cinnamon taste.
 That is how most flavored coffees are made.